 Defamation on Twitter

-Meet Richard.
+Meet Richard (not his real name).
 Richard is an entrepreneur who has been working on creating a new quality brand of whiskey.
 Richard and his wife, Angela, are passionate about quality whiskey and a few years ago they decided to create a new premium whiskey brand.
 The brand had been selling on a popular basis, to quality restaurants and hotels in England and the USA.

 A Twitter user, who went by the user name “WizzardTheWhiskey ” had decided to start a defamation campaign, targeting Richard and his quality whiskey brand.
 The campaign comprised of tweets on Twitter and the embedding of tweets on a number of websites.
 The purpose of embedding tweets on websites, in this context, is often done to try and make the defamatory tweets come up on Google search results more than once.
 Google treats each website as an independent source of information which means the same tweet may appear two or even three times on the same Google search result.

 The defamatory tweets included false allegations that Richard was a fraudster and a convicted criminal.
 The allegations were completely unfounded and untrue.
 Richard was unable to guess who the individual behind the defamatory tweets was, but he believed that the person might be someone who he didn’t know because the same individual was also tweeting about other individuals and brands who were connected with the whiskey industry.
 Richard could not think of anyone he knew with an obvious reason to target him.

 What Richard was certain about though, was the fact that the dissemination of the defamatory tweets was causing and was likely to continue to cause him significant financial harm as well as serious damage to his brand and to his personal reputation.
 Richard had reported the defamatory tweets to Twitter but Twitter had failed to take action to have them removed.